Las Vegas hotel workers union reaches tentative deal with Caesars, but threat of strike still looms

 The Culinary Workers Union in Las Vegas has reached a tentative deal with casino giant Caesars Entertainment that could help avert a sweeping strike

-The announcement came after several months of tense negotiations and just days before the Culinary Workers Union's deadline for a strike.
-The union said in a post on X, formerly known as Twitter, that the agreement toward a 5-year contract for about 10,000 workers came after 20-straight hours of negotiations.
+The announcement came after months of tense negotiations and just days before the Culinary Workers Union's deadline for a strike.
+The union said the agreement toward a five-year contract for about 10,000 workers came after 20 hours of negotiations.

-A walkout could still happen if deals aren't reached by 5 a.m.
-Friday with MGM Resorts International and Wynn Resorts.
-But the tentative agreement with Caesars could provide the momentum needed for the Culinary Union to win new 5-year contracts for all 35,000 of its members who have been working under expired contracts at 18 properties owned or operated by the casino companies.
+A sweeping walkout could still happen if the union cannot make deals with MGM Resorts International, the state's largest private employer, and Wynn Resorts by 5 a.m.
+Friday.
+But the tentative agreement with Caesars could provide the momentum needed for the union to win new deals for its remaining 25,000 members who are still without contracts.

+“As soon as one company reaches a deal, the others just fall right in line,” said Bill Werner, an associate professor at the University of Nevada, Las Vegas, whose research includes hospitality law and labor relations.
+But, he said, “I would say this is as close as we’ve come in a long time to an actual strike.”

-Negotiations with MGM Resorts are scheduled for Wednesday and Wynn Resorts on Thursday.
+Negotiations with MGM Resorts were underway Wednesday, followed by Wynn Resorts on Thursday.

-Caesars did not immediately comment on the tentative agreement, but CEO Thomas Reeg said in a recent earnings call, “When we reach an agreement on the contract, it’s going to be the largest increase that our employees have seen in the four decades since we started interacting with the Culinary Union.”
+In an earnings call Wednesday, MGM Resorts CEO Bill Hornbuckle told investors he was confident a deal would come together before Friday.

+“We know from listening to our employees that they are looking for a pay increase to combat inflation, among other concerns.
+This deal when announced will do just that and will result in the largest pay increase in the history of our negotiations with the Culinary Union.”

+The contract, which is pending approval by the union's rank and file, would cover properties including the company's flagship Caesars Palace and Flamingo, Harrah’s, Horseshoe, Paris Las Vegas, Planet Hollywood, Cromwell and Linq.

+“We are confident that our UniteHere Team Members will see this agreement as a demonstration of our commitment to their success and as a solid platform from which to deliver the extraordinary service and experiences our guests have come to expect,” Caesars said.

-Bethany Khan, a spokesperson for the union, said terms of a deal with Caesars would be pending approval from the union's rank and file and would be made public once approved.
+Bethany Khan, the union's spokesperson, said terms of its deal with Caesars would be made public once approved.

 A strike would cut to the heart of the city's economic backbone and significantly disrupt operations at some of the most recognizable Las Vegas hotel-casinos as they prepare to host hundreds of thousands of people for next week's Formula 1 debut on the Strip.

-It would be the latest in a series of high-profile actions around the country in what has been a big year for labor unions, including walkouts in Hollywood and UPS’ contentious negotiations that threatened to disrupt the nation’s supply chain.
+It would also be the latest in a series of high-profile actions nationwide in what has been a big year for labor unions, including walkouts in Hollywood and UPS’ contentious negotiations that threatened to disrupt the nation’s supply chain.
 It would also follow hospitality workers walking off the job last month at Detroit’s three casinos, including MGM Grand Detroit.

 “No matter if you’re auto workers, if you’re teachers, if you’re writers, if you’re screenwriters, the whole concept is we just want a fair way of making a living,” said Leslie Lilla, a cocktail server at the Bellagio.
 “We want to provide for our families, so that is coming across loud and clear in America.”

-The race course for the inaugural Las Vegas Grand Prix will feature sweeping views of many of the casinos at risk of walkouts if they don’t strike deals with the union before Friday morning.
-That includes the Bellagio, Paris Las Vegas and MGM Grand.
+The inaugural Las Vegas Grand Prix course will feature sweeping views of many of the casinos at risk of walkouts, including the Bellagio, MGM Grand and the Aria.

-The other properties that could be impacted by a strike are the Wynn and Encore resorts, as well as MGM Resorts International’s Aria, Excalibur, Luxor, Mandalay Bay, New York-New York and Park MGM.
+The Wynn and Encore resorts could also be hit by a strike, as well as MGM Resorts International’s Excalibur, Luxor, Mandalay Bay, New York-New York and Park MGM.

-The hospitality workers say they are willing to strike for as long as it takes to get fair contracts — from the housekeepers and utility porters who work behind the scenes to keep the Strip’s mega-resorts humming, to the bartenders and cocktail servers who provide the customer service that has helped make Las Vegas famous.
+The hospitality workers say they will strike for as long as it takes to get fair contracts — from the housekeepers and utility porters who work behind the scenes to keep the Strip’s mega-resorts humming, to the bartenders and cocktail servers who provide the customer service that has helped make Las Vegas famous.

-“We really don't want to do this, but if we have to, we will,” Leain Vashion, a bell captain at Paris Las Vegas, said earlier Tuesday during a break in negotiations with Caesars.
-“We will go on strike for our families, for health care, for a pension and for dignity in the workplace.”
+Tiffany Thomas, a guest room attendant at MGM Resorts’ Mandalay Bay and Culinary Union member for 17 years, said she is fighting for her family and future hospitality workers.

+“I am willing to go on strike because I have a 10-year-old daughter who comes to negotiations with me, and she is going to inherit all of this," Thomas said.
+“I refuse to sit back and watch what we’ve built crumble.
+I want my daughter to look at me and know I fought for a better future.”

-The vote was followed by large-scale rallies on the Strip, including one last month that ended with the arrests of 58 workers who sat in the street and halted rush-hour traffic on one of the most recognizable stretches of the Strip.
+The vote was followed by large-scale rallies, including one last month that ended with the arrests of 58 workers who sat in the street and halted rush-hour traffic on one of the most recognizable stretches of the Strip.
 The workers called it a show of force ahead of any potential strike.

-As that rally began, two visitors from Missouri, Cindy Hiatt and Michelle Shirley, told The Associated Press they won’t return to Las Vegas again during any strike by hotel workers.

-“The hotels are going to have to realize that they’re not going to have people wanting to come to Vegas without these workers,” Hiatt said.

 Members currently receive health insurance and earn about $26 hourly, including benefits, Khan said.
-The union hasn't revealed what it has been seeking in pay raises because, Khan said, “we do not negotiate in public,” but the union has said it is asking for the largest wage increases ever negotiated in its history.
+The union hasn't revealed what it has been seeking in pay raises because, Khan said, “we do not negotiate in public,” but the union has said it is negotiating the largest wage increases in its history.

 The workers have also said they want better job security amid advancements in technology, as well as stronger security protections, including more safety buttons on casino floors.